tyukiand/bashPortalGun/README.md

 # Disclaimer

-These scripts obviously do not share any code or other data with the "Portal" game (Valve) or the portal-plugin for Vim.
+These scripts obviously do not share any code or other data with the "Portal" game (Valve) or the portal-plugin for Vim (however, we have decided to follow the same color convention).
+Use at your own risk.